LauraFlorio/AdventureWorks-SQL-Excel/README.md

 # AdventureWorks-SQL-Excel
 Data cleansing, analysis and dashboard using SQL and Excel

-This project was developed as one of the assignments of the SQL Impressionador course from HashtagTreinamentos.
+This project was developed as assignment of the SQL Impressionador course from HashtagTreinamentos.

 The project goal was to present, on a dashboard, 4 indicators obtained with the dataset AdvetureWorks2019 updated: